Robert Redford as Jay Gatsby, enigmatic millionaire and eager romantic

 - Double forward-pleated trousers with open side pockets with cuffed bottoms

-- Metallic blue silk long-sleeve dress shirt with white buttons down front placket, French cuffs, and a large point collar (fastened by a silver pin)
+- Metallic blue silk long-sleeve dress shirt with large point collar, white buttons down front placket, and double/French cuffs

 - Mustard gold silk necktie